AliRezaBeigy/react-native-global-datetimepicker/README.md

     SelectedYearItemText: '#ff4d5b'
 }
 ```
-- `translation` prop is an object contains the text of each part of component, there is two language supported unit now that you can import as **DateTimePickerTranslations** and use them, the current available language is **English** and **Persian**.
+- `translation` prop is an object that contains the text of each part of the component, there are two languages supported units now that you can import as **DateTimePickerTranslations** and use them, the currently available language is **English** and **Persian**.

 # TODO
 - [ ] Support time picker

 ## Contributions
-If you're interested in contributing to this project, first of all I would like to extend my heartfelt gratitude.
+If you're interested in contributing to this project, first of all, I would like to extend my heartfelt gratitude.

 Please feel free to reach out to me if you need help.
 My Email: AliRezaBeigyKhu@gmail.com
 Telegram: [@AliRezaBeigy](https://t.me/AliRezaBeigyKhu)